esong02/SWMSoftMockUp/README.md

 # SWMSoftMockUp

 An interactive mock up for the SWMSoft mobile application.
+Uses Android Studio as its main platform.